↑

 Ingredients

-Crust
+Pie Crust

-• 1/2 cup Challenge butter
+• ½ cup unsalted butter

-• 3 oz cream cheese
+• 3 ounces cream cheese

-• 1 cup all purpose flour
+• 1â…› cup all purpose flour

-• 1/4 tsp salt
+• ¼ teaspoon salt

 Pecan Filling

-• 1/2 cup brown sugar
+• ½ cup brown sugar

-• 1/4 cup light or dark corn syrup
+• ¼ cup light or dark corn syrup

 • 1 egg

-• 1 tbsp butter melted
+• 1 tablespoon butter melted

-• 1/4 tsp salt
+• ¼ teaspoon salt

-• 1/2 tsp vanilla extract
+• ½ teaspoon vanilla extract

-• 3/4 cup chopped pecans
+• ¾ cup chopped pecans

-• 1/2 cup semi-sweet chocolate chips
+• ½ cup semi-sweet chocolate chips oprtional

 Instructions

-Crust
+Pie Crust

-• Cream butter and cream cheese together.
+• Cream butter and cream cheese together in a large mixing bowl.

-• Combine brown sugar, corn syrup, egg, and butter in a large mixing bowl and beat until well combined.
+• Combine brown sugar, corn syrup, egg and butter in a large mixing bowl and beat until well combined.

-• Stir in chopped pecans and chocolate chips.
+• Mix in salt and vanilla extract.
+Stir in chopped pecans and chocolate chips (if using).

-• Spray muffin tin with cooking spray.
+• Preheat oven to 350°F. Spray a muffin tin with cooking spray.

 • Remove crust from refrigerator.
 Cut the log in half, and then each half into halves again so you have four sections.
 Slice each section into three equal parts so you have a total of 12 individual crusts.